 If your license fee was recoupable, the total amount earned must reach the same amount as your license fee before you should start paying royalties to Tracklib.

 If you have received several different revenue sources of the same type, add them separately.
 You might, for example, sell both CDs and vinyls.

 Always report gross revenue in the currency you received it.
 Tracklib automatically converts the amount to the currency you're using on the service.

 These five different revenue sources can be selected here:

 Revenue earned from digital streams or digital sales.
 For example, revenue generated from streams on Spotify as paid to your digital distribution service.
 You should report all gross revenue that your digital distributor has received in your account for your songs here.

 Revenue earned from specific licensing deals for your new song.

 Neighboring rights are a form of copyright linked to commercially released recordings and generate revenue when a record is played on radio, TV or performed in public.
 You should report the full gross revenue you have received for your song here.
 Neighboring rights revenue is not recoupable.

 Gross revenue you have generated when selling physical albums or singles, such as CDs or vinyl.
-Since it's net revenue, you should report the income after costs, such as printing vinyl albums.
+Since it's gross revenue, you should report the income before any costs, such as printing vinyl albums.

 Any gross revenue your song has generated from synchronization (sync) of your song with some kind of visual media output (film, television shows, advertisements, video games, website music, movie trailers, etc.).
 Synchronization revenue is not recoupable.